ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ### Create an image from the list of boot volumes
 {: #import-custom-image-vol}

-When you select **Block storage boot volume** as the source of your custom image, a list of Block Storage volumes displays.
+When you select **Block Storage boot volume** as the source of your custom image, a list of Block Storage volumes displays.

 To create an image from the volume:

-1. On the **Import custom image** page, select **Block storage boot volume**.
+1. On the **Import custom image** page, select **Block Storage boot volume**.

    A list of Block Storage volumes shows attached **Boot** and **Data** volumes.
 Unattached volumes appear with a dash (-).
 To create an image from a volume: